-About The Education for Homeless Children and Youth Program
+About the Education for Homeless Children and Youth Program

 The Education for Homeless Children and Youth (EHCY) program addresses challenges that homeless children and youth face in enrolling, attending and succeeding in school.
-Through the implementation of the McKinney-Vento Act, state educational agencies (SEAs) must ensure that each homeless child and youth has equal access to the same free, appropriate public education, including a preschool education, as non-homeless children and youth.
-States and school districts or LEAs are required to undertake steps to remove educational barriers for children and youth in homeless situations.
+Through the implementation of the McKinney-Vento Act, state educational agencies (SEAs) must ensure that each homeless child has equal access to the same free, appropriate public education, including a preschool education, as children who aren't homeless.
+States and school districts or LEAs are required to undertake steps to remove educational barriers for children in homeless situations.